-I'm transferring my Web hosting service to Tiger Technologies.
+I'm transferring my service to Tiger Technologies.
 Can I update the DNS nameservers myself?

-When you transfer your Web hosting service to Tiger Technologies, we normally handle the technical aspect of "updating the DNS nameservers" (doing so "points" your domain name at our servers).
+When you transfer your hosting service to Tiger Technologies, we normally handle the technical aspect of "updating the DNS nameservers" (doing so "points" the website and email service for your domain name at our servers).
 You won't usually need to do this yourself.

 However, we can only make that change after the domain name has been transferred to our company.
 In some cases, you may want to update the DNS nameservers yourself:

-• If you prefer that we don't transfer the domain name to Tiger Technologies.
+• If you prefer that we don't transfer the domain name to Tiger Technologies (you can choose this option on our order form).

 • If your domain name has been registered for less than 60 days and can't yet be transferred.